MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   Set this policy to specify a list of apps and extensions that install silently, without user interaction.
 Users can't uninstall or turn off this setting.
 Permissions are granted implicitly, including the enterprise.deviceAttributes and enterprise.platformKeys extension APIs.
 Note: These 2 APIs aren't available to apps and extensions that aren't force-installed.

-If you don't set this policy, no apps or extensions are autoinstalled and users can uninstall any app in Google Chrome.
+If you don't set this policy, no apps or extensions are autoinstalled and users can uninstall any app in Microsoft Edge.

 This policy supercedes [ExtensionInstallBlocklist](#extensioninstallblocklist) policy.
-If a previously force-installed app or extension is removed from this list, Google Chrome automatically uninstalls it.
+If a previously force-installed app or extension is removed from this list, Microsoft Edge automatically uninstalls it.

 For Windows instances not joined to a Microsoft Active Directory domain, forced installation is limited to apps and extensions listed in the Microsoft Edge Add-ons website.